Football in Liechtenstein: Women's domestic football

 Women's football officially began in the country in 1998, and faced a number of structural, population and geographic hurdles.
 Representatives from the country participated in a 2014 study group called "Women´s football in Iceland" as visitors.
 Their delegation was headed by Monika Burgmeier, along with top level women's club coaches Stefan Negele, Anton Kindle and Walter Vogt.
 Burgmeier presented a session called "Women’s football in Liechtenstein".
 The following year, the Liechtenstein Football Association formally created a program to work towards the development of women's football in the country.
 According to the Liechtenstein Football Association, this began to bear fruit in 2017.
 In September 2017, as part of a program with FIFA, kits. safety equipment and training materials were provided to 200 girls in the country to encourage their participation in the sport.

 Volleyball was the most popular women's sport in the country, with football ranking in the 6th or 7th most popular in the country.
 By 2017, football had supplanted volleyball as the most popular women's sport.
 In 2006, there were 165 registered female players in the country.
 This represented growth from 72 players in 2000.
 Liechtenstein Football Association was founded in 1934, and became affiliated with FIFA in 1976.
 Less than 3% of the national federation's budget is earmarked for women's football, compared to 9% for men and 17% for youth.
 There were 283 registered female players in 2016, with a decline in 2017 to 259 registered players.
 61 of these players in 2017 were 18+, while 198 were youth players.
 The ratio of male to female coaches was 89:11 in 2017.
 4 of these women coaches were UEFA B licence holders while another 4 were National C licence holders.
 There was one qualified female referee in the country in 2017, and she only worked women's games.
 Girls played football in mixed groups as part of their organized school curriculum.

 The women's version of sport had developed enough that there were two women's club sides, FC Ruggell and Triesen/Balzers who had played in Nationalliga B Women in Switzerland.
 FC Ruggell was active in 2008 while Triesen/Balzers was active in 2014.
 Playing in Switzerland is the norm for most women's clubs in the country as a result of the size of their population and its location.
 There is also an active women's league supported by the Liechtenstein Football Association.
 It had 4 teams in 2017.
 The league was not professional, with all the players being domestic ones.
 Average attendance at league matches was 30 people in 2017.

+Attendances

+The football club from Liechtenstein with the highest average home attendance per league season: